Study Abroad Destinations

 Choose Your Path to Studying Abroad

-Point Park University students eager to study abroad have the option to do so through University-sponsored programs or independent study abroad programs.
-Additionally, international trips with faculty are an option for students looking to travel abroad for a shorter period of time.
+Point Park University students eager to study abroad have the option to do so in either the fall or spring semester through University-approved programs or independent study abroad programs.
+Additionally, summer programs and international trips with faculty are available for students looking to travel abroad for a shorter period of time and/or outside of athletic/performance seasons.

 Regent's University London